 Who Can Qualify for ISR?

-If you are still paying on FFEL program student loans, you need a low-income loan repayment plan, and you don’t have Direct loans and the access to some of the other income-driven repayment options that those offer, ISR might be able to help.
+If you are still paying on FFEL program student loans, you need a low-income loan repayment plan, and you don’t have Direct loans (and access to the income-driven repayment options those offer), ISR might be able to help.
 Check with your lender or loan servicer to find out how to qualify for the program, because formulas for determining your payments can vary.

 The loan types that qualify for ISR are: